turbopape/milestones/README.md

 ```

 Which you can pass to another program to render as a GANTT diagram (ours is coming soon.)
-You should have _:achieved_ equal to _:duration_, or Milestones was not able to schedule all of the task - This
+You should have _:achieved_ equal to _:duration_, or Milestones was not able to schedule all of the tasks - This
 should not happen by the way.

 ### Errors